 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Trust's activities.
-The risk framework is documented in the Trustee's Risk Management Framework which is subject to regular review both by Management and the Board including an annual audit of compliance.
+The risk framework is documented in the Trustee's Risk Management Framework which is subject to regular review both by Management and the Board including an annual review of compliance by internal audit.